+The portal of entry is often through a break in the nipple skin.
+Recurrent mastitis may also be associated with an over-abundant milk supply.
 The mother usually complains of breast pain, fever, and headache.
 She may also notice a red wedge-shaped area on the affected breast.